Order of the Sword: History

 In 1952 a special medal of distinction was added to the order.
 These could only be bestowed in wartime.
 They are the War Cross of the Order of the Sword in Gold, in Silver and in Bronze.
 They are worn on the same ribbon as the order and the medal consist of the cross saltire of the Order struck in gold, silver or bronze, with an upraised sword behind central medallion bearing the Swedish three crowns and in the spaces between the upper and lower arms of the cross.
 At the top of the points of the upper arms of the cross and of the sword is a small royal crown.

-Membership of the order has not been awarded since 1975, but technically it still exists.
 King Carl XVI Gustaf of Sweden frequently wears his Commander Grand Cross necklet and badge.
 In 2019, a parliamentary committee was instructed to establish guidelines on how to re-introduce the Swedish orders, including the Order of the Sword, into the Swedish honours system and how Swedish citizens again can be appointed to Swedish orders.
 The committee presented its findings in September 2021 and the Government has declared that a bill on the subject will be presented to the Riksdag on 19 April 2022.
 The Bill was passed on 15 June 2022, and the Order of the Sword was re-introduced into the Swedish honours system on 1 February 2023.
+On 29 September 2023, Colonel Ryan S. Sweeney, defense attaché at the American embassy in Stockholm, became the first person since 1974 to receive the order.